hpi-swa-teaching/live-programming-systems/projects/elm-debugger/analysis.md

  4. Add a window `beforeunload` listener that triggers a `click` event on the "Store" button when the page about to be left.
  5. Add a "Clear" button that clears the session storage and than reloads the page preventing the `beforeunload` listener to store the history.

 The indirection of triggering click events on the "Load" and "Store" buttons is necessary, because calling the functions for loading and storing right away would require creating `load` and `beforeunload` listeners in the Elm source code.
-Unfortunately we were not able to find any good way of doing this.
+Unfortunately we were not able to find any native way of doing this.
-All changes took place in `elm-lang/virtual-dom` in version 2.0.2, the most recent version at the time of writing this (2016-12-04).
+All changes took place in `elm-lang/virtual-dom` in version 2.0.2, the most recent version at the time of writing (2016-12-04).
 The modified version of the package can be found at [https://github.com/jchromik/virtual-dom](https://github.com/jchromik/virtual-dom) which is a fork of [https://github.com/elm-lang/virtual-dom](https://github.com/elm-lang/virtual-dom).

-The following sections describes how the modified debugger can be used.
+The following sections describe how the modified debugger can be used.

 #### Runtime Debugger Setup
-To achieve an impression of liveness inside the Elm runtime debugger, two steps need to be performed:
+To achieve an impression of liveness inside the Elm runtime debugger, three steps need to be performed:
  1. Exchange the original `elm-lang/virtual-dom` package with the modified one described above.
- 2. Apply automatic reloading on the Elm application.
+ 2. Install and start a live reload server watching the Elm project under development.
+ 3. Install and enable a live reload plug-in for the browser in use.

 Exchanging the `elm-lang/virtual-dom` is done as follows: After installing the Elm packages required for your project (these are at least `elm-lang/core`, `elm-lang/html`, and `elm-lang/virtual-dom`), replace the contents of the folder where your copy of `elm-lang/virtual-dom` lies in with the contents of [https://github.com/jchromik/virtual-dom](https://github.com/jchromik/virtual-dom).
 An `elm-lang/virtual-dom` package in version 2.0.2 should be located in  `elm-stuff/packages/elm-lang/virtual-dom/2.0.2`.
 The modifications made are based on 2.0.2.
 Other versions starting with 2 may work as well since there are only minor changes between the versions.
 Now automatically replaying history when refreshing the page should work when using the Elm Reactor.
 Also, the buttons "Load", "Store", and "Clear" should be visible below the "Import" and "Export" buttons.
 The next step describes how to automatically reload the page when a change has happened.

 We need to setup a *livereload* server that watches the files under development and issues a page reload if any file was changed.
 Also, we need either a script or a browser plug-in, that reloads the page, whenever the *livereload* server fires.
-There are many ways to achieve such a setup.
-We only describe one possible way.
+Although there are many ways to achieve such a setup, we only describe the used one.
  1. Install a Node.js based *livereload* server with `npm install -g livereload` (for more informations see [https://github.com/napcs/node-livereload](https://github.com/napcs/node-livereload))
  2. Install a browser plug-in that listens on the *livereload* server.
 We used [http://livereload.com/extensions/](http://livereload.com/extensions/) and installed it on a Chromium Browser from the Google Web Store.
  3. Start the Elm Reactor in your project directory with `elm-reactor`.